meain/ragi/README.md

 #### TODO

 - Syntax highlight (should be easy, just not sure if I want to do it)
-- Cache individual entries with rotating cache
+- ~Cache individual entries with rotating cache~ (handled by browser)